juliaguida/oystercard/bookmark_manager/14_extracting_a_database_setup_object.md

 ## Learning Objectives

 * Separate application behaviour from database behaviour.
-* Wrap an adapter object.
+* Wrap an adaptor object.

 ## To complete this challenge, you will need to